RESCQ: Realtime Scheduling for Continuous Angle Quantum Error Correction Architectures: Evaluation

 \subsubsection{Sensitivity to the Physical Qubit Error Rate}

-We plot the performance of the compilers relative to different physical qubit error rates in Figure~\ref{fig:sensitivity_p}.
-Similar to the sensitivity of the baselines to changing code distances, the baselines are highly sensitive to decreasing physical qubit error rates.
-Smaller $p$ reduces the expected number of RUS attempts needed to successfully obtain the $\ket{m_\theta}$ state.
-However, compared to the sensitivity of code distance, the sensitivity of both baselines and our dynamic compiler is lesser.
-This also holds true for the sensitivity of the idling time when changing $p$ for the same reasons.
+We plot the performance of the schedulers relative to different physical qubit error rates in Figure~\ref{fig:sensitivity_p}.
+Unlike the sensitivity to verying code distances, all schemes are relatively insensitive to verying physical qubit error rates.
+Smaller physical error rates decrease the expected number of RUS attempts needed to obtain the $\ket{m_\theta}$ state, but this decrease is relatively insignificant.